I-Tudor/major-tom/README.md

 MAJOR TOM is a deep-learning system that performs **Roman Numeral Analysis (RNA) directly from audio**.
-Given a polyphonic recording, it predicts a beat-level harmonic analysis — global key, root scale degree, tonicization, chord quality, inversion and the composite Roman numeral — and presents the result in a desktop application with a synced waveform, chord timeline and lead-sheet PDF export.
+Given a polyphonic recording, it predicts a beat-level harmonic analysis: global key, root scale degree, tonicization, chord quality, inversion and the composite Roman numeral, and presents the result in a desktop application with a synced waveform, chord timeline and lead-sheet PDF export.

 The model (an `RNATransformer`) is trained and evaluated on the **PARC